sransara/speedscope-in-vscode/README.md

 ### TODO

-- Only files an be opened at the moment.
-Allow directories as inputs for opening [Instruments traces](https://help.apple.com/instruments/mac/10.0/).
+- Only files can be opened at the moment.
+  Allow directories as inputs to support opening [Instruments traces](https://help.apple.com/instruments/mac/10.0/).

 ## Development